How can I troubleshoot an AppStream 2.0 image builder that is stuck in Pending status?

 If there is a new object, the image builder instance will be available soon.

-If the computer object isn't created, the image builder stays in Pending state.
+If the computer object isn't created, then the image builder stays in Pending state.
 To troubleshoot this issue, first confirm that all required service account permissions are granted.
 Then, verify that the following directory configuration details in your AppStream 2.0 Directory Config object are correct:

 - Directory name (the fully qualified domain name of the directory)